globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

    **Reference**: *global-unique-id.json*

 The unique identifier for this dataset.
-The organization is responsible for the best-practice values.
+The organisation is responsible for the best-practice values.

 .. raw:: html

-    <script src="_static/docson/widget.js" data-schema="../schema//global-unique-id.json"></script>
+    <script src="_static/docson/widget.js" data-schema="../schema/global-unique-id.json"></script>

 1.2 Schema version